chazzox/project-omikron/devlogs/src/pages/blog/hello-world.md

 ---
 layout: ../../layouts/blog-post.astro
-title: How do I make a game? - Draft
+title: How do I make a game?
 description: I do not know what I am doing
 # yyyy-mm-dd
 date: 2023-01-24